 3. A house or a retirement

-Each of these have different time frames and savings strategies.
+Each of these has different time frames and savings strategies.

 We have short and long-term investment goals and we are balancing “treats” and holidays with financially preparing for the future.

 A change in lifestyle – people marrying and having children later – means we are having different financial priorities.

 Considering the obscene house prices in the last 10 years, I think spending on experiences and travelling is worth it, even if this spending delays getting on the property ladder.